The Miraculous concoction. Chapter 2

 And then, a month later, Boss contemplated his "prodigal son" again.
 After that he realized that he would have to help his awkward offspring till the end of his days.

-Chika's wife set the table for lunch.
+Chika's wife laid the table for lunch.
 Boss flavored each dish with red pepper.

 “Did you ask the guys if they like food with pepper or don`t?
 Do you think if you enjoy a spicy meal, so does everyone?”
-Chika all of a sudden lost his temper and flashed with indignation like a peel of thunder.
+All of a sudden Chika lost his temper and flashed with indignation like a peel of thunder.

 “There you go again, wimp!”
-Boss responded back with one of his volcanic outbursts and shoved his middle finger under Chika's nose.
+Boss responded back with one of his volcanic outbursts and waved Chika away with hand.

 “Help yourself!” angry Chika retorted with the same gesture.
 All hell broke loose: a family squabble flared up.
-The handymen rushed to calm down both brawlers.
+The handymen rushed to calm down the brawlers.

-“I don`t give a damn about you all!
-I`m going to work.” the furious son headed for the door.
+“I couldn`t care less about what you`re going to do here!
+I`m going back to work.” the furious son headed for the door.

 "I know what to do with it without your advice!
-You're preaching to the choir!"
-Chika retorted.
+You're preaching to the choir!" retorted Chika.

-Arriving at the garage, he met Peter the First.
-Instantly comes to mind the image of the Great Russian Tsar; but not in his honor Petya received such an important nickname.
-In the local garage there were two more Peters.
-Peter the First always turned up for work the earliest of them, exactly for this reason he was awarded this honorable nickname from his colleagues.
+Arriving at the farm garage, he met Peter the First.
+Instantly comes to mind the image of the Russian Tsar; but not in his honor Petya received such a bombastic nickname.
+There were two more Peters in the garage.
+Peter the First always turned up for work the earliest of them.
+Exactly for this reason he was awarded this pompous nickname from his colleagues.

 Chika's agricultural capabilities were hanging in the balance.
 He was in a precarious situation.
 Something had to be done about it to neutralize the threat.